DCC-EX/EX-Turntable/README.md

 The recommended way to implement the turntable positions is to define a custom TURNTABLE_EX() macro that includes both the MOVETT() command with RESERVE()/FREE() and WAITFOR() commands to ensure nothing is able to interfere with the turntable until after movements have completed.

-There will be a sample myTurntable-EX.h_example.txt file for users to copy and customise to suit their layout.
+There will be a sample myEX-Turntable.h_example.txt file for users to copy and customise to suit their layout.

 ```
-// For Conductor level users who wish to just use Turntable-EX, you don't need to understand this
+// For Conductor level users who wish to just use EX-Turntable, you don't need to understand this
 // and can move to defining the turntable positions below.
 You must, however, ensure this remains
 // before any position definitions or you will get compile errors when uploading.
 //